matthewschallenkamp/Red-Team-Code/open_kattis/dominos/dominos.md

 This new graph is generally refered to as the condensation of a graph.

 First, the condensation of the graph has no cycles.
-If there are any cycles in the origional graph, all nodes of that cycle is represented in a single node in condensation.
+If there are any cycles in the origional graph, all nodes of that cycle are represented in a single node in the condensation.

 Second, knocking over any domino i in the origional graph will cause all the dominos in the SCC containing node i to also fall.